-A former English teaching assistant in France, Courtney the copywriter who founded The Rule Breaker’s Club, had similar sentiments and wrote this in an old blog post:
+A former English teaching assistant in France, Courtney, had similar sentiments and wrote this in an old, now-defunct blog post:

 “Luck implies that circumstances outside of my control made it possible, and I know that I am in control of my own destiny.
 I refuse to make excuses or blame the forces of the universe for my circumstances.”

 “Making a huge life change takes a little gusto—a passion for living the life that you want and a willingness to sacrifice creature comforts to make it happen.
 Most importantly, it means making your dreams a priority above all else.”

 Amen, sistah.
 Fortunate is a better way to describe it.

 What I’ve come to learn is that, “You’re so lucky,” actually means, “I’m so impressed that you were able to make such a huge life change.”